open-estuary/estuary/doc/UEFI_Manual.4D02.md

 * Prepare files about UEFI on local computer

   FTP protocol is used for downloading between hardware boards and local network.
 Aboveall, please make sure you have a working FTP server in local network, so that board can get needed files from network by FTP.

   All files mentioned above should be ready firstly, then put them in the root directory of FTP.

-* Connect UART(please refer to [Deploy_Manual.4D02.md](https://github.com/estuary/blob/mark/doc/Deploy_Manual.4D02.md#2.4)Prerequisite chapter)
+* Connect UART(please refer to [Deploy_Manual.4D02.md](https://github.com/estuary/blob/mark/doc/Deploy_Manual.4D02.md#2.4) Prerequisite chapter)

 * UEFI menu introduction